BobbyBurnsy/Service-Desk-Advanced/SDA/FAQ.md

 ### How does SDA know which computer a user is logged into?
 SDA uses a hybrid "Pull and Link" telemetry philosophy:
-1. **The Background Sweep:** You schedule `NetworkAssetTracker.ps1` to run bi-weekly on a management server.
+1. **The Background Sweep:** Schedule `NetworkAssetTracker.ps1` to run bi-weekly on a management server, or launch the script directly from the console at your leisure.
 It queries AD for all active workstations, pings them, and uses WMI to ask, *"Who is logged into you right now?"* It saves this data to `UserHistory.json`.
 2. **The Manual Link:** If a user is on a brand new PC that hasn't been swept yet, the technician simply asks for the PC name and clicks the **`+` (Link PC)** button in the UI.
 This instantly and permanently binds the user to the device in the database.

 ### How does the Active Directory Profiler work?